Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 Driving Offences Involving Alcohol or other Drugs: Exceed PCA within 3 hours of driving (blood analysis) cases will be heard will be heard in the Magistrates Court.

 If you have been charged with exceeding the prescribed concentration of alcohol within 3 hours of driving (blood analysis) in contravention of section 49(1)(g) of the RSA and if your driver’s licence is important to you, don’t go to court unrepresented.
 Consider how much it will cost you to be disqualified from driving for months or years.
-If you have previously committed an offence of driving under the influence of drugs or alcohol the penalties will be more severe, you may receive a term of imprisonment along with fines and license disqualification.
+If you have previously committed an offence relating to drink driving, the penalties will be more severe, you may receive a term of imprisonment along with fines and license disqualification.

 If you have been charged with an offence under 49(1)(g) a police officer may suspend your licence immediately, as per section 85 of the RSA.
 This would mean you cannot drive until your matter has been determined at court, but this suspension can be appealed while awaiting the court hearing for the alleged offence.